 - Create flexible shipping deals than just free shipping.
 Give a special discount on any shipping method.

 Finding The Right Ecommerce Plugins

-You may not be able to invest in as many as ten ecommerce plugins right away, but we hope you have discovered one or two useful additions to your WordPress store here.
+You may not be able to invest in as many as eleven ecommerce plugins right away, but we hope you have discovered one or two useful additions to your WordPress plugin store here.
 Consider what is best for your online store based on what you sell, to who, and where.
 Is it vital for people to find your store before competitors’ stores, meaning you need a great SEO plugin?
 Do your products need the visual appeal a gallery plugin will provide?
 Or is an efficient payment gateway your immediate priority?

 There is a wealth of ecommerce-specific WordPress plugins to browse to meet all of your online store needs, besides our top picks.
 Just remember the five drivers of successful ecommerce in settling on your plugin spread: business sense; fast shipping; competitive pricing; social media engagement, and great customer service (via Forbes).